libaudioverse/libaudioverse/README.md

 - Python 2.7
 - CMake 3.0 or later.
-- The python packages Jinja2, pycparser, enum34, numpy, and scipy.
+- The python packages PyYAML, Jinja2, pycparser, enum34, numpy, and scipy.
 - A C++11 capable compiler.
 For Windows, this must be Visual Studio 2015 or later.

+NOTE: Visual Studio 2015 does not include the C++ components by default.
+You need to be sure to do a custom install and get at least the C/C++ compiler and all of the Windows headers.

-The build process is the normal build process for CMake, with one small note.
+The build process is the normal build process for CMake.
 You must build the library as an out-of-source build in a directory called build.
 All CMake generators should work.

-As an example, here is my build process:
+For generators without multiple build types, the default configuration of a newly created build directory is Release.
+On Windows, I suggest using `nmake` from a Visual Studio 2015 developer command prompt; if you choose to use Visual Studio project files, make sure to change your build configuration to release.

+If you are not using binaries provided by me and need to build Libaudioverse frequently, my generator of choice is `NMake Makefiles JOMM`.
+Jom is a parallel version of NMake and may be obtained from [here](https://wiki.qt.io/Jom).
+Unlike MSBuild, Jom is much less verbose.

+Here is an example set of commands, assuming you have all components and Jom.
+If you are using a different generator, you will need to change the last one.

 ~~~
 mkdir build